lurado/LDOLayoutTemplates/README.md

 If a screen layout differs between orientations, setting up constraints to support both quickly becomes a mess.
 Maintaining the outlets to activate and deactivate the constraints isn't fun either.
-Wouldn't it be nice to maintain the diffent layouts separately and have an easy way to switch from one to another?
+Wouldn't it be nice to design the diffent layouts separately and have an easy way to switch from one to another?
 We thought so, too.

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, open workspace in the `Example` folder and hit run.
 Alternatively, you can use `pod try https://github.com/lurado/LDOLayoutTemplates`.

 ## How To